 The "deals" emails Booking.com sends out contain a link to its Privacy Statement along with links to an FAQ, Customer Service page, unsubscribe link and a Manage Subscription link:

-It's becoming a very standard practice to place links to your legal agreements in your marketing emails as these pages matter to your readers and they will look for them.
+It's a very standard practice to place links to your legal agreements in your marketing emails, as these pages matter to your readers and they will look for them there.

-To comply with the law, the key things to remember when setting up your email marketing campaign are:
+To comply with laws, the key things to remember when setting up your email marketing campaign are:

 Be honest and clear with email headers and subject lines.
 While it might be tempting to write in the subject line of your email "URGENT, please respond!!" and then display a sale or promotion in the body of your email, this is annoying for your subscribers and it's not following the legal guidelines.